alexg622/Event_Bright/README.md

 # README

-EventBrite is a full-stack application that is a clone of Eventbrite.
+BrightEvent is a full-stack application that is a clone of Eventbrite.
 For this project I used Rails and PostgreSQL as my backend, and React/Redux as my frontend.

 This application allows a user to browse, create, update and delete events, browse categories, browse events by category, purchase tickets to events, and create an account.